 Essential topics in developmental biology.
 Topics include cellular processes involved in morphogenesis, such as formation of the face and control of cell number and migration in the developing organism; organ and skeletal formation and patterning; and development and regeneration/repair of the nervous system.

-ANAT 334 provides in-depth coverage of key processes that occur before birth and that are essential for the creation of the adult form.
-Topical examples across a variety of animal model species are used to illustrate how cells and molecules interact to build tissues and how tissues then interact to build organs, organ systems and eventually an entire body.
+ANAT 334 provides in-depth coverage of key processes that occur before birth and are essential for the creation of the adult human form.
+Topical examples across a variety of models are used to illustrate how cells and molecules interact to build tissues and how tissues then interact to build organs, organ systems and eventually an entire body.
 What happens when these interactions don't occur normally and produce birth defects is also covered.

 |Paper title||Developmental Biology|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - ANAT 243

 Room 231, 2nd Floor

 - View more information on the structure of the Anatomy major

 2023 teaching staff to be confirmed.
 Please contact the Department for more information.

 - Paper Structure